midobal/sb-imt/README.md

   -x, --xml             Show XML markup.
   -p threshold, --probability threshold
                         probability threshold.
 (Default 0.)
+  -t threshold, --confidence threshold
+                        condidence threshold.
+(Default 0.)
+  -l [1-3], --level [1-3]
+                        what to use CM for: 1- use CM to validate segments.
+2- use CM to correct words.
+3- use CM to both validate and correct.
+(Default 3.)
   -m moses_bin, --moses moses_bin
                         Path to moses bin.
 (Default: /opt/moses/bin/moses.)
 ```